-Erica Maloney is a sophomore from St. Peters, Mo.
+Erica Maloney is a junior from St. Peters, Missouri.
 She is a health professions major with an emphasis in rehabilitation sciences.
-She plans to receive her clinical doctorate degree in physical therapy and hopes to work in both the hospital and private clinic environment.
+She will begin PT school at Mizzou this summer and hopes to work in both the hospital and private clinic environment.

 “Don’t be afraid to reach out to your advisor or professors!”
 Erica says.
 “They genuinely want to see you succeed, and are more than willing to help you reach your goals.
 If you hit a bump in the road, or are unsure about the path you’re taking, open up to them and share what’s going on.
 My advisor has helped me numerous times with things like straightening out crazy schedules or discussing graduate school options.
 I am so thankful that I reached out and allowed her to guide me during the transition to college.”